 Staff and Volunteers

-TEWLS’ dedicated legal and non-legal team of six staff, with over 30 years legal experience, provide proactive, high quality, legal and related services, with excellent outcomes, and particular concern for Indigenous and Culturally and Linguistically Diverse women.
+TEWLS’ dedicated legal and non-legal team of seven staff, with over 30 years legal experience, provide proactive, high quality, legal and related services, with excellent outcomes, and particular concern for Indigenous and Culturally and Linguistically Diverse women.
 Our staff includes solicitors, community and project workers, and administrative personnel.
 TEWLS’ staff bring decades of legal and non-legal experience from across the Northern Territory and Australia, with particular expertise and knowledge of women’s needs in the Top End.

 TEWLS is also supported by a number of volunteer solicitors through the Wednesday Night Volunteer Clinic, many of whom are senior specialist experts, via pro-bono partnerships with local and national law firms, and by Aurora Project interns and Practical Legal Training (Graduate Diploma of Legal Practice) placement students.
 This volunteering facilitates a high level of expertise, value adds to in-house expertise and ongoing case work, and increases service capacity at a time where service requests continue to exceed capacity.